Why get a Graduate Minor in Global Studies?

 - integrates students’ specialized skills within the broader interdisciplinary, intellectual, and public policy demands of the challenges confronting the world’s populations

 A total of 12 credit hours consisting of three courses.
-Students must complete GLBL 500: Governing Globalization: the Pursuit of Order, Welfare, and Legitimacy (currently offered every spring semester).
+Students must complete either GLBL 500: Governing Globalization: the Pursuit of Order, Welfare, and Legitimacy (currently offered every fall semester), or GLBL 501: Perspectives on Global Studies: Interdisciplinary and Interprofessional Approaches (currently offered every spring semester).
 In addition, students must complete two courses that form a coherent plan appropriate to global studies — at least one course must be at the 500 level, and only one course can be from the student’s major department.

 Open to Masters and Doctoral students at the University of Illinois.